Content

 • Recommended value: 100 % - 120 %

-To calculate the calculate the second degree of Cash position short-term receivables are also taken into account.
+To calculate the second degree, the formula for the Cash position -degree Cash position is used, which also takes short-term receivables into account.
 These relate to payment claims against debtors with a payment term of less than one year.
-A value below 100% in this calculation indicates that the current liabilities are not fully covered by readily available cash and cash equivalents.
-In such a case, the company management must intervene, identify the causes and initiate countermeasures if necessary.
+But what does the Cash position actually tell us?
+A value below 100% in this calculation indicates that short-term liabilities are not fully covered by readily available liquid funds.
+In such a case, company management must intervene, determine the causes, and, if necessary, initiate countermeasures.

-The key figure is also known as acid test as banks use it to assess creditworthiness.
-The so-called "banker's rule" states that the value above 100 % should be above 100 %.
+The ratio is also known as the acid test because banks use it to assess creditworthiness.
+The so-called "banker's rule" states that the target or benchmark value of Cash position should be above 100% .

 Cash position 3rd degree